sjentsch/jmvReadWrite/README.md

 #>  ─────────────────────────────
 ```

-Since version 0.2.0, read\_jmv also extracts the syntax from analysis
+Since version 0.2.0, read\_jmv also extracts the syntax from analyses
 that you may have conducted in the jamovi-GUI and that are stored in the
 .omv-file.
 To extract them, you have to set the parameter `getSyn =
 TRUE` when calling read\_jmv (default is `FALSE`).
 When the parameter is